Partitioned Factors in Christoffel and Sturmian Words: Partitioned Factors in Christoffel Words

 In all cases where $u_{(i)}$ and $u_{(i+1)}$ are of different varieties, $u_{(i+1)}$ is lexicographically least of its variety.
 (See Figure~\ref{generic}.)

-We form partial sums $s_\ell$ from the ordered partition of $m$, always beginning with 0: $s_0 = 0, s_1=p_1, s_2 = p_1+p_2, \dots, s_k=p_1+ \dots + p_k$.
+We form partial sums $s_\ell$ from the composition of $m$, always beginning with 0: $s_0 = 0, s_1=p_1, s_2 = p_1+p_2, \dots, s_k=p_1+ \dots + p_k$.
 The columns of the matrix indexed by the partial sums mark the boundaries between components in the partitioned factors.
 By the above argument, the lexicographically least element of any variety appears exactly when letter $w_0$ appears in the $s_\ell$-th column.
 Because there are $k+1$ values for $s_\ell$, there are exactly $k+1$ varieties. \end{proof}

-The theorem is illustrated in Figure~\ref{fig: Partitioned_Christoffel}, where $w = aaabaab$ is the lower Christoffel word of slope $\frac{2}{5}$ and the set $\mathcal{F}_{(4, 3)}$ of partitioned factors of length 4 is determined by ordered partition $P_{3}$ of 4 into 3 components, $(1,2,1)$.
-This in turn gives rise to an ordered partition $\Pi$ of $7$ that yields the multiplicities, $(1,4,1,1)$.
+The theorem is illustrated in Figure~\ref{fig: Partitioned_Christoffel}, where $w = aaabaab$ is the lower Christoffel word of slope ${2}/{5}$ and the set $\mathcal{F}_{(4, 3)}$ of partitioned factors of length four is determined by a composition of four into three components, i.e., $P = (1,2,1)$.
+This in turn gives rise to a composition $\Pi$ of $7$ that yields the multiplicities, $(1,4,1,1)$.
 Determining multiplicities forms the focus of Corollary~\ref{mult}.